 Additionally, consequences as prescribed by the Code of Conduct Brochure may be implemented by school administrators depending upon the nature and severity of the infraction.

 To Appeal the Denial of Bus Service

-An appeal of the decision to suspend a student from a bus should be directed in writing to the Director of Transportation, 224 Bramlett Blvd., Oxford, Mississippi, 38655.
-The Director of Transportation will review all written requests and inform the parent of the results of the appeal.
+An appeal of the decision to suspend a student from a bus should be directed in writing to the Assistant Superintendent, 224 Bramlett Blvd., Oxford, Mississippi, 38655.
+The Assistant Superintendent will review all written requests and inform the parent of the results of the appeal.